Jaycedam/mac-setup/README.md

 ## Screenshots

-I try to keep all my configs very minimal while maintaining all the features I need.
+I try to keep my config very minimal while maintaining only the features I need.

 > [!NOTE]
 > I don't update these often, so they may be out of date.